 Alani R. Price ’04

-After graduating from Occidental College, I completed ethnographic research on Hindu post-birth rituals and women’s lives in the Kathmandu Valley of Nepal as a Fulbright U.S. Student Fellow (http://us.fulbrightonline.org/).
+After graduating from Occidental College, I completed ethnographic research on Hindu post-birth rituals and the experiences of women in the Kathmandu Valley of Nepal as a Fulbright U.S. Student Fellow.
 I lived in several different Nepalese villages for ten months while gaining a deeper understanding of Nepali language and culture.
-Based on my experiences in Nepal, I decided to pursue my interest in women’s health at UCLA’s School of Public Health in the Department of Community Health Sciences (http://www.ph.ucla.edu/chs/).
+Based on my experiences in Nepal, I decided to pursue my interest in women’s health at UCLA’s School of Public Health in the Department of Community Health Sciences.
 I hoped to meld the cultural and women’s studies lessons I learned at Oxy, the reproductive and maternal health needs expressed by my friends and sisters in Nepal (as well as in the US) and the behavioral science and statistics background necessary to advance in a public health career designing, implementing and evaluating community health programs.
-The summer of 2008, I was granted a fellowship to spend ten weeks back in Kathmandu working as an intern for Family Health International’s Nepal Country Office, which partners with Nepali NGOs and government on HIV and AIDS prevention and research, as well as treatment, care and support for people living with HIV/AIDS (http://www.fhi360.org/).
-After graduating with my MPH in 2009 with a Certificate in Population and Reproductive Health, and also becoming a Certified Health Education Specialist (http://www.nchec.org/), I worked for the USC Institute for Global Health on curricula development and research studies (http://globalhealth.usc.edu/).
-In 2011 I joined the Department of Obstetrics and Gynecology at Cedars-Sinai Medical Center (http://www.cedars-sinai.edu/Patients/Programs-and-Services/Obstetrics-and-Gynecology/) where I currently serve as a Coordinator for the State of California's Prenatal Screening Program (http://www.cdph.ca.gov/programs/PNS/Pages/default.aspx).
-I review and report screening results, provide case management for patients with increased risk for birth defects, and educate clinical staff in the Los Angeles area.
-Throughout my public health education and career I have observed that all health fields would benefit from more professionals with a deeper understanding of religious and cultural factors and contexts.
+The summer of 2008, I was granted a fellowship to spend ten weeks back in Kathmandu working as an intern for Family Health International’s Nepal Country Office, which partners with Nepali NGOs and government on HIV and AIDS prevention and research, as well as treatment, care and support for people living with HIV/AIDS.
+After graduating with my MPH in 2009 with a Certificate in Population and Reproductive Health, and also becoming a Certified Health Education Specialist, I worked for the USC Institute for Global Health on curricula development and research studies.
+In 2011 I joined the Department of Obstetrics and Gynecology at Cedars-Sinai Medical Center where I currently serve as a Coordinator for the State of California's Prenatal Screening Program.
+I review and report screening results, perform case management for patients whose results show an increased risk for birth defects, and educate clinical staff at obstetrician offices and prenatal care clinics in Los Angeles, Ventura and Santa Barbara counties.
+Throughout my public health education and career I have observed that all health fields would benefit from a deeper understanding of religious factors and cultural contexts.

 Julia C. Provonchee ‘04